Flavonoids make fruits and veggies tasty and colorful

 The Positive Cognitive Effects of Flavonoids

-recent study presents compelling evidence that another set of nutrients can work in concert with fiber.
-They are called flavonoids.
 As the name implies, they give flavor to fruits and veggies.
 Best of all, they can be quickly identified by the color they impart.
 Think of red apples, purple beets, and orange oranges.
 These colors and flavors are all due to flavonoids.
 Your mother told you these were better for you than Oreos, and she was right.
-But then she may have poured you a glass of apple juice and missed the target.
-That’s because most manufacturers peel the fruit before juicing and thus toss away the nutritious flavonoids.

 A new analysis by Walter Willett and his Harvard colleagues combined two large databases of female and male health professionals reaching back to the mid-1980s.
 They were able to look at over 75,000 people, which granted them a great deal of statistical power.
-They found that the consumption of flavonoids was inversely correlated with cognitive decline.
-Large longitudinal studies like this are remarkable for letting researchers tease out complicating factors as they follow their subjects over time.
-They found a clear dose-response curve, which means that the greater the amount of flavonoids, the greater the positive cognitive effect.

-This study showed a significant correlation but was not designed to demonstrate causality.
-However, there are hints in that direction.
 Flavonoids are strong antioxidants, neutralizing highly reactive oxygen molecules that are a toxic byproduct of metabolism.
 These molecules can damage tissues if they are not mopped up quickly.
 Thus, flavonoids can stop tissue damage and inflammation.

-Separate studies in both animals and humans have shown that flavonoids can reduce the amyloid fibrils associated with Alzheimer’s and decrease brain inflammation.
-In addition, flavonoids are known to have a beneficial impact on your gut microbes, favoring a less inflammatory environment.
-They reach the colon intact, where they discourage the growth of pathogens and increase the growth of healthy bacteria.
+They reach the colon intact, where they slow the growth of pathogens and increase the growth of healthy bacteria.
 These and other studies show the surprising impact prebiotic flavonoids have on cognition and brain function as well as overall health.

 How to Get More Flavonoids Into Your Diet